 A cybersecurity framework is, essentially, a system of standards, guidelines, and best practices to manage risks that arise in the digital world.
-They typically match security objectives, like avoiding unauthorized system access with controls like requiring a username and password.
+They typically match security objectives, like avoiding unauthorized system access, with controls like requiring a username and password.

 Cybersecurity frameworks are often mandatory, or at least strongly encouraged, for companies that want to comply with state, industry, and international cybersecurity regulations.
-For example, in order to handle credit card transactions, a business must pass an audit attesting to their compliance with the Payment Card Industry Data Security Standards (PCI DSS) framework.
+For example, in order to handle credit card transactions, a business must pass an audit attesting to its compliance with the Payment Card Industry Data Security Standards (PCI DSS) framework.

-- Provide baseline set of controls
+- Provide a baseline set of controls

-- Assess current technical state
+- Assess the current technical state

 - Prioritize control implementation

-- Assess state of security program
+- Assess the state of the security program

-- Build comprehensive security program
+- Build a comprehensive security program

 - Measure program security/ competitive analysis